 Gentle Bedtime Yoga

-Our body and brain can cope with a short night’s sleep occasionally, but when it happens too often—or all the time—we become more than merely tired.
-Everything we do feels more difficult.
-We can’t think clearly, can’t focus properly, and become irritable and anxious.
+Our body and brain can cope with a short night’s sleep now and then.
+When this happens too often, we become more than merely tired.
+Everything feels more difficult.
+We can’t think clearly or focus properly, and we become irritable and anxious.

-Fortunately, there are a few ways we can encourage our bodies to switch off and slip into sleep at night.
-One of the most effective is yoga.
 Yoga’s naturally calming movements and soothing techniques help prepare the mind and body for rest, allowing you to drift into a deep sleep effortlessly.
-Below, we explore the benefits of yoga for sleep and 5 bedtime yoga poses you can practice each night for a nourishing night’s rest.
+Below, we explore the benefits of yoga for sleep, and 5 bedtime yoga poses you can practice each night for a nourishing night’s rest.

 Why we need good sleep